Postdoctoral Opportunities at KIPAC

 • Cosmic Microwave Background instrumentation and science analyses (contact Zeeshan Ahmed).

-• Galaxy Formation & Cosmology Group, including simulations for surveys, astrophysical constraints on dark matter (contact Risa Wechsler).
+• Galaxy Formation & Cosmology Group, including simulations for surveys and astrophysical constraints on dark matter (contact Risa Wechsler).

-• Positions at the interface between astrophysics and AI/ML with Stanford Data Science (see also link below).
+• Positions at the interface between astrophysics and AI/ML with Stanford Data Science (see also link below), which will provide an opportunity to engage with the new Center for Decoding the Universe at Stanford.

 • Positions at the interface between Cosmic Frontier (dark matter, dark energy, and inflation) and AI/ML at SLAC.